gaelph/simred/README.md

 - Supports middlewares through `addMiddleware()`
 - Has type definitions for Typescript™

+## TODO
+- [ ] unsbscribe function
+- [ ] Making all actions available as properties of store.actions, indenpendently from the key in the reducer
+- [ ] Allow for "scoped" reducers
+- [ ] `composeReducers(...reducers: Reducer[]): Reducer` function to allow for reducer composition
+- [ ] Support for generators, i.e. cancellable async actions
+- [ ] Code Splitting

 ## Table of Content
 - [Installation](#installation)
 - [Getting Started](#getting-started)